 You must conduct keyword research to carefully use common search phrases that people enter into search engines like Google so that your material shows up higher on a search engine results page (SERP).

-In other words, Keyword research is the process of discovering which words and phrases your target audience is using to search for websites and answers to questions on search engines.
+In other words, Keyword research means finding out which words and phrases your target audience is using to search for websites and answers to questions on search engines.

 For those of you wondering what is a keyword?
 A keyword can be one or two words or even a complete phrase or a question.